snellm/cutlet/README.md

 Cutlet supports:
 - The same interface for XML and JSON, as far as possible given the different capabilities
-- Reading and writing of both XML and JSON
+- Reading/writing of XML and JSON from/to strings, streams and files
 - Using [XPath](http://en.wikipedia.org/wiki/XPath) to select nodes
 - A nested approach, ie extracting sub-documents and working with them in the same manner as full documents